-If you have been following Escape Artist for the past couple years, you probably understand how important and valuable it is to have a second citizenship.
+If you have been following Escape Artist for the past couple of years, you probably understand how important and valuable it is to have a second citizenship.
 We advocate the many different ways you can obtain a second citizenship, through either investment or residency in a country.

-However, second citizenships are most commonly obtained through the rights one has depending on where they are born or who their parents are.
+However, second citizenships are most commonly obtained through the rights one has depended on where they are born or who their parents are.
 Most countries follow one of the two following systems; Jus Soli and Jus Sanguinis.

 Jus Soli is a Latin term that means “right of soil.”
-Under this system, right of citizenship is acquired from being born in a particular country, regardless of the nationality of your parents.
+Under this system, the right of citizenship is acquired from being born in a particular country, regardless of the nationality of your parents.
 There are only 33 countries that grant citizenship this way.
 The United States and Canada are the only two developed nations in the world that follow this law.
 This concept is largely exclusive to the Western Hemisphere.

 Jus Sanguinis is the Latin term meaning “right of blood.”
 As one might guess, this is the right of citizenship to the country your parents are citizens of.
 Regardless of where you were born, you have the right to citizenship in your parent’s’ country.
 In some cases, you can even qualify for citizenship from someone in your bloodline from previous generations beforehand.
-For example, a great great grandmother could be enough of a blood relative to qualify a current generation individual for citizenship.
+For example, a great-great-grandmother could be enough of a blood relative to qualify a current generation individual for citizenship.

 In the U.S., these concepts have moved to the forefront of debate over the past year.
 Especially in the past week, given President Trump’s decision to rescind DACA, which protects children who were brought into the country by illegal immigrants.

 This is where things get muddy.
 Because the child is not born in the U.S., he/she will not be entitled to the rights of citizenship.
-I won’t dive into the politics here, but I do believe it’s important to understand what the laws are and how they effect each country.
+I won’t dive into the politics here, but I do believe it’s important to understand what the laws are and how they affect each country.

 There are good arguments for both Jus Soli and Jus Sanguinis.

 Jus Soli allows for generations of families to form in a country.
 The naturalization process in a country is typically very long, expensive, and complicated.
 Many individuals will forego this process and remain immigrants their whole lives – in a country they were born in and lived their entire lives in.
-Jus Sanguinis can create major social disparity in immigrant-heavy countries.
+Jus Sanguinis can create a major social disparity in immigrant-heavy countries.

-In the 1960s, Germany (following Jus Sanguinis) invited hundreds of thousands of immigrants to their country to remedy their labor shortages.
+In the 1960s, Germany (following Jus Sanguinis) invited hundreds of thousands of immigrants to their country to remedy their labour shortages.
 Germany intended for this to be a temporary migration, however, tens of thousands of Turkish nationals remained in Germany for decades to follow, many of which started families.